TokeninKuntarto/TokeninApp/README.md

 # TokeninApp

-This is the repository for Indonesia Maju Hacks 2020
+This is the repository for the Tokenin App

 ## Getting Started